These edible playdough recipes are perfect for babies and toddlers!

 These recipes can also be used with preschoolers to facilitate language development and learning.

-10 No Bake Playdough Recipes That Are Safe To Eat!
+10 No Cook Playdough Recipes That Are Safe To Eat!

 This recipe is mostly a “no cook” recipe as you only need to heat up the water which can be done in the microwave, stove top or via kettle.